 Paved Trail Lovers: Looking for a longer ride but prefer to stay off the road?
 Try one of the county trails like the B&A Trail, BWI Loop Trail or WB&A Trail.
 On the B&A you’ll find coffee, ice cream and lots of other fuel.
 For a longtrail ride up to 40 miles,try the B&A and BWI Trails combined using the Overstreet Connector Trail.
+Learn about BikeAAA’s vision for the Anne Arundel Trail Network by visiting www.annearundeltrailnetwork.org.
 Below is an interactive map of the major Anne Arundel County trail system:

 City of Annapolis: If you are confident and comfortable sharing the road with motor vehicles,check out the Annapolis Bike Map for historic/scenic sites and routes.

 Road Cyclists: Looking for distance, scenery and food stops?
 South Anne Arundel County is a favorite with bike clubs and road cyclists.
 Many start at the Davidsonville Park & Ride or Southern High School.
 Check out our ROUTE LIBRARY for listings from the local clubs and others.
 There also nice routes including some good climbing in the northern and western parts of the county.
 Check out the routes listed by Annapolis Bicycle Club.
 Many of these routes are part of the Anne Arundel County signature ride the Lifeline 100: